What are tics?

 Our Research on Tics

 Please help us learn more about tic disorders and how best to help patients and families overcome these symptoms by participating in our research.
-Contact us using this contact form, call our office at (443) 287-7157, or email us at to learn more about ongoing research studies.
+You can learn more about our ongoing research studies by visiting the Interested in Participating in Our Research? page.
+You can also contact us by calling our research coordinator at (443) 287-7157 or by emailing us at .